 75 Names That Mean Snow, Ice or Winter for Your Little One

 Why not celebrate the magic of winter by choosing a name that means snow for your winter baby?
-Here are the top names that mean snow, ice, or winter for boys, girls, along with some great gender-neutral options.
+Here are the top boy names that mean snow, girl names that mean snow, and some great gender-neutral wintery name options!

 Winter brings a peaceful sort of magic along with it.
 Have you ever heard the mysterious quiet of snow falling or looked out on snow-capped peaks and just soaked in the beauty of an all-white world?
 If your baby is born during winter, a name that celebrates this time of the year might just be perfect.